m0euk/RDS-Bridge/README.md

 region toggle.
 It works on **wideband recordings** too: high-rate captures (9, 10 Msps and up) play with continuous audio in real time — the tuned station is mixed down and narrowed before the decoder so the demodulator keeps up, while the RF waterfall still spans the full recorded bandwidth for tuning.
-(On high-rate files the RF waterfall scrolls quickly, as it advances with the file's true data rate; sharpening the file waterfall is on the list.)
+(Since 0.5.4 the file RF waterfall scrolls at a steady rate regardless of the file's sample rate, and renders at finer resolution — so high-rate captures no longer race past to read.)

 A third source, **MPX Stream**, is present but not yet enabled.